Melinda Isler, Archivist

 Brown left Ferris in February 1936 to assume the presidency of Northeastern State Teachers College back in Oklahoma.
 He later published a book entitled Selection and Education of Oklahoma Teachers (1948).
 He died in Oklahoma City, Oklahoma, on 8 June 1958.

 Ernest E. Brown married Etta Marie Beck on 13 April 1914 in Duke, Oklahoma.
-They had one child.
+They had two children: Ernest Warren Brown and Alice Eloise Brown Cooper.

 Ernest Edward Brown served as Ferris Institute's 5th president.
 Very little material exists from his administration because of fire which consumed most of the offices of the Institute during February 1950.
 One folder contains copies of his installation program from 1932, and his installation address which outlines his hopes for Ferris future.
 The remainder of the records consists of prospective student correspondence- responses to requests for catalogs, information on specific programs and similar requests.
 There is also some correspondence with alumni recruiters, such as Odell Lamb and Eben Pennock, suggesting potential students for Ferris.
 One folder contains lists of previously enrolled students, and student "targets" from the years 1934-1935.